WuTheFWasThat/vimflowy/docs/plugins.md

   - name: string
     This will be displayed to the user in options.
 It should not be changed!
   - version: number
+    Not used, at the moment
   - author?: string
   - description?: string | React.ReactNode
 - `async enable(api)`:
   Called when the plugin is enabled
-  Can optionally return a value, in which case other plugins that depend on yours will get access to it.
+  Can optionally return a value which is accessible to other plugins.
-- `async disable(api)`:
+- `async disable(api, value)`:
   Called if the plugin is ever disabled by the user.
   If unimplemented, disabling will simply advise the user to refresh the page.
   If implemented, make sure that the plugin can be disabled and re-enabled multiple times (i.e. enable followed by disabled should not leave state).

 Plugins are generally disabled by default.

-You can enable your plugin from the plugins section of the settings menu within vimflowy.
+In the UI, you can enable your plugin from the plugins section of the Settings menu.
+You can make it enabled by default, in [settings.ts](../src/assets/ts/settings.ts).

 ## Using the API